 The site average for the bounce rate is 52.58%(meaning that about half of all visits to the site depart after viewing only one page).
 For ‘hydro polymers’, of the 57 visits to the site who used this keyword in their Google search, about the same percentage of visits leave after seeing only this one page as the site average.

 What we learn here by scrolling down the list of keywords is that it always seems to be names of people that result in lower bounce rate!
-There it is: proof that your people are your most important asset!This entry was posted in Blog, Search Engine Marketing, Search Engine Optimization and tagged advanced segments, geographical segments, Google Analytics, keyword analysis, keywords.
+There it is: proof that your people are your most important asset!This entry was posted in Technology, Search Engine Marketing, Search Engine Optimization and tagged advanced segments, geographical segments, Google Analytics, keyword analysis, keywords.
 Bookmark the permalink.